Althoff Home Services Blog: Posts Tagged ‘Residential HVAC’

 5. Odd Noises Are Coming From Your Furnace

 Any instances of squeaking, rumbling, scratching, or rattling noises coming from your furnace are all indicators of a mechanical problem.
 Most furnaces will create some slight noise, as they run continuously.
 However, if you notice anything that sounds blatantly noticeable, you should call an emergency furnace repair service to schedule an inspection.
+You might be hearing sounds described in furnace warning signs that indicate the need for professional attention.

 While there are times when a furnace problem needs the attention of an experienced technician, in other situations, the problem might be something that could be prevented in the future.
 If you start to notice problems, run through these basic furnace troubleshooting measures to see if it’s a problem you can fix on your own.